 The Nominations Committee helps recruit and vet candidates for the SDCMS Board of Directors and Executive Committee, annually recommending a slate for election.

-An ad hoc committee established in 2018, the Wellness Committee oversees coordination with CMA’s new physician wellness program, Well Physician California (https://www.cmadocs.org/wellness), and helps develop local resources.
+An ad hoc committee established in 2018, SDCMS’ Wellness Committee oversees coordination with CMA on physician wellness (cmadocs.org/wellness), and helps develop local resources for physician and medical professionals.

 Whereas an SDCMS committee consists of SDCMS member physicians only, an SDCMS commission can consist of SDCMS member physicians, nonmember physicians, and nonphysicians: